Table of Contents_

 Top-performing electric scooters are becoming more and more popular over time.
 They are an excellent means of transport.
 They are also easy and cheap to maintain since they don’t have a lot of serviceable parts.
 But like any other vehicle, it may encounter problems and fail to start.

-When your electric scooter fails to start due to lack of power, it’s often due to many reasons.
+You know how to start your your electric scooter, but what happens when your electric scooter fails to start due to lack of power?
+It can be due to many reasons.
 For example, if your battery is fully charged and it’s still not working, your throttle could be faulty.
+To learn more, we have an article on electric scooter throttle and how it works.
 If charging is the problem, learn how to fix a battery that’s not charging.
 Fortunately, learning how to fix a scooter throttle is not rocket science.
+Also, be sure to know how to properly maintain your electric scooter to keep it in tip-top shape.
 Fortunately, we have outlined a complete step-by-step guide on how to fix this problem.

 Your electric scooter throttle is the device that controls the flow of power from the battery to the motor.
 There are several types of electric scooter throttles.
 The most commonly used is the half-effect throttle or accelerator, or twist bar.
 The other kinds of throttles include:

 If your e-scooter is not moving even when on, then there’s a high chance your throttle is damaged.
+Additionally, it could be that your killswitch needs to be disabled.
 To confirm for sure the throttle is damaged, do the following:

 An electric scooter throttle is easily identifiable, and it usually comes with three colored wires; black, red, and green or blue.